martinsson/bug-free-by-design/BugFreeByDesign.md

 ---
 # Poka Yoke
-Améliorer le système - Entonnoir de feedback
+Improve the system - Funnel of feedback

 --